Willem Visser 't Hooft: Biography

-Visser 't Hooft was born in Haarlem, in the Netherlands and in his early adult years, was involved in the Dutch student Christian movement and soon became involved internationally.
+Visser 't Hooft was born in Haarlem, in the Netherlands, and in his early adult years was involved in the Dutch student Christian movement that soon became involved internationally.
 In 1925, while on his first trip to the United States with John R. Mott, he became interested in the "social gospel" movement.

 He wrote his doctoral dissertation on it at the University of Leiden in 1928.
-From October 1929 (vol. 22, no. 4) through the third quarter, 1939 (vol. 32, no. 3), he served as editor of The Student World, a quarterly magazine published in Geneva by the World's Student Christian Federation.
-The magazine's motto was Ut Omnes Unum Sint.
+From October 1929 (vol. 22, no. 4) through the third quarter, 1939 (vol. 32, no. 3), he served as editor of The Student World, a quarterly magazine published in Geneva by the World Student Christian Federation.
+The magazine's motto was Ut Omnes Unum Sint (That they all may be one).
+From 1932 to 1938 he served as General Secretary of WSCF.

+In 1938, Visser 't Hooft was named the first secretary general of the WCC, though he was only 38 at the time.

 Visser 't Hooft was active in the resistance against Nazism.
 His apartment in Geneva, Switzerland became the meeting place for members of the German Resistance against the Third Reich between March and April 1944.
 Hilda Monte and Hannah Bertholet were among the 15-16 people from countries all over Europe who met to discuss international resistance to Nazism.

-In 1938, Visser 't Hooft was named the first secretary general of the WCC, though he was only 38 at the time.
+In 1946, he founded the Bossey Ecumenical Institute.

 He wrote 15 books in several different languages and numerous articles and some 50,000 letters.